dewey92/jihad-waspada/content/post/gimana-sih-rasanya-interview-untuk-posisi-frontend-developer.md

     - Is there any performance review for certain periods?
 What is it like?
     - Are you also open for hiring junior developers?
     - You've been at this company for a while.
 What keeps you motivated?
-    - If there’s one thing that you’d like to change at Adyen, what would it be?
+    - If there’s one thing that you’d like to change at XXX, what would it be?

     <div><strong>Questions to developers:</strong></div>